VerifiedXBlockchain/VerifiedX-Docs/docs/GUI/gui-operating-instructions.md

 ### Smart Contracts

+<iframe width="560" height="315" src="https://www.youtube.com/embed/T2NDuantd5w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" allowfullscreen></iframe>

 <img src={require('./media/smart-contract-editor.jpg').default} width="600" />

 This is where you can compile Smart Contracts and mint them into NFTs.
-Please read further in the [Smart Contract Creation](#) section.

 ### NFTs
 This is where all your NFTs will be listed.
 Please read further in the [NFTs](#) section.